 Mental health issues account for 70 million days of sick absence per year, more than any other health condition, and half of all employees feel their work has at some point been impacted by a mental illness.

 However, in our recent survey of HR professionals it suggests that messages about Disability Confident and the benefits it can bring are not getting through to businesses.
 Almost three in five (59%) HR professionals scored themselves less than 5 out of 10 for awareness of Disability Confident, while only one in five (21%) scored themselves 8 out of 10 or more.
 This is concerning given less than a third (30%) of HR professionals gave a score of 8 out of 10 or more when asked how proactive their organisation is in managing mental wellbeing in the workplace.

 Disability Confident has the potential to radically improve the lives of disabled people across the UK in the future.
 But it also makes good business sense.

 - The scheme helps businesses open their doors to new talent and increase employee retention.

 - It enables employers to identify the best ways to support their disabled employees, which can reduce absenteeism and improve productivity.

-- And it allows organisations to demonstrate to customers and partners their support for disabled peopl
+- And it allows organisations to demonstrate to customers and partners their support for disabled people.

 We’d encourage all businesses to become Disability Confident.

-As a Disability Confident Leader, I regularly help other businesses on their Disability Confident journeys and validate them as Leaders.
+As Disability Confident Leaders, we regularly help other businesses on their Disability Confident journeys and validate them as leaders.
 Find out more by downloading the guide below: